mschnur/FastOctomap/kernel_analysis/Readme.md

 - assume zero cost (or fixed cost) of function call
 - assume max number of nodes passed through (3?)

+Instructions:
+- FP MUL - 5 cycles, 1 instr/cycle p0
+- FP ADD/SUB - 3cycle lat, 1 instr/cycle p1

+- OR/AND
+    - 1 cyle lat, 4inst/cycle - p0156

+- SAR
+    - 1 cycle lat, 2inst/cycle - p06

+FP ops will be bottleneck

+Based on class: MULs/FMAs (if we use SIMD) will be bottleneck.
+Need 5 rays at once to fill MUL/FMA pipelines.

 ## Files

 conversions.c